yifu0529/github.io/README.md

 ## Updates

+[2023.05] Our paper, Coordinating renewable microgrids for reliable energy and reserve services: a distributionally robust chance-constrained game model, has been accepted.

 [2023.01] I joined C3E Woman in Energy at MIT.

 [2023.01] I started the post-doctoral research associate at MIT energy initiative!